adhoc-dev/sale/helpdesk_subticket/README.rst

 Helpdesk Subticket
 ==================

 #.
 This module is used to group and proccess similar tickets in a parent, that can't be closed as long as subtickets aren't closed too.
+(Is considered as closing stages those ones that have the option "Folded in Kanban" checked).

 Installation
 ============